Philadelphia Travel Guide

 Philadelphia by Night © Charles Homler

-The city is sensibly situated 60 miles (97km) inland from the Atlantic coast on a protrusion of land at the merging of the mighty Delaware River and the Schuylkill River, land granted to William Penn, an English Quaker, back in 1682.
-Penn's vision was to establish a town reminiscent of rural England, but because of its location controlling the Delaware Valley and its good freshwater port facilities, Philadelphia soon outgrew its original boundaries and by the 18th century was the second largest English-speaking city in the world.
+Penn's vision was to establish a town reminiscent of rural England.
+Because of its location controlling the Delaware Valley and its good freshwater port facilities, it soon outgrew its original boundaries and by the 18th century was the second largest English-speaking city in the world.

-Today, Philadelphia draws tourists mainly for its historical wealth, centred around Independence National Historical Park, regarded as the most significant historic square mile in America, where the United States was conceived, declared and ratified.
-The Constitution of the US was written here in 1787 and the city was the nation's first capital between 1791 and 1800.
+Today, Philadelphia draws tourists mainly for its wealth of history.
+Independence National Historical Park is regarded as the most significant historic square mile in America, where the United States of America was conceived, declared, and ratified.